Extremal Quantiles under Two-Way Clustering: Introduction

+The conventional large-sample theory for quantile regression encounters difficulties in the extreme tails of the distribution due to data sparsity.
+As a result, traditional inference tools, such as the analytical variance estimator (\citealt{koenker2005quantile}, Section 3.4) and the pivotal bootstrap \citep*{chernozhukov2009finite}, are not directly applicable in these regions.
+However, advances in modern extreme value theory have helped overcome this limitation for unconditional quantiles \citep*{Leadbetter1983, Resnick1987, Embrechts1997}. \citet{Chernozhukov2005} extends this theoretical framework to estimation and inference for extremal conditional quantiles.
+Further developments include asymptotic theory and inference methods for quantile treatment effects in the tails, as explored by \citet*{d2018extremal}, \citet{Zhang2018}, \citet*{Deuber2021}, and \citet*{Sasaki2023}.

+At the same time, applied economic research increasingly involves data exhibiting complex clustering structures.
+In particular, two-way clustering is frequently encountered in empirical work.
+Common examples include panel data, matched employer–employee data, matched student–teacher data, scanner data indexed by stores and products, market share data indexed by markets and products, and growth or development data indexed by ethnicity and geographic units.
+These examples underscore the prevalence of multi-way clustering in real-world datasets.
+It is essential to account for the complications that arise under two-way clustering in order to conduct reliable and valid econometric analysis.

+The seminal work by \citet*{Cameron2011} introduces methods for two-way cluster-robust inference, which has had a substantial influence on the field. \citet{Menzel2021} provides a formal analysis of the asymptotic properties and bootstrap validity in the presence of two-way clustering. \citet*{Davezies2021} advance the development of empirical process theory for such settings, and \citet*{MacKinnon2021} propose wild bootstrap procedures that explicitly account for clustering effects.
+In a related direction, \citet{Graham2020} studies sparse network asymptotics, with a focus on logistic regression models.

+Our work builds on these foundational contributions and focuses on the estimation of rare events in data sampled under two-way clustering.
+This focus is not only novel and empirically relevant, but also theoretically crucial, as it addresses the distinctive challenges and provides new insights.
+Two-way clustering introduces dependence structures that complicate statistical analysis, particularly in distributional tails.
+By targeting tail estimation, we deepen understanding of the behavior of extreme observations in such settings.
+Notably, while \citet{Menzel2021} shows that the asymptotic distribution of sample means and related statistics may deviate from Gaussianity under two-way clustering, we find that extremal quantiles exhibit robustness to such deviations, even in degenerate cases.

-The rationale underpinning the techniques facilitating our asymptotic theory is intricately linked to prior research in diverse domains within network asymptotics.
-For instance, our approach draws parallels with the investigation of network subgraph moments by \citet{Bickel2011}, as well as the exploration of dyadic density estimation undertaken by \citet{Graham2022}.
-These antecedent studies provide crucial insights and foundational frameworks our work builds upon.
-We first examine the unconditional quantile and subsequently extend our baseline results to quantile regression.
+The techniques underlying our asymptotic theory are closely related to prior research developed under alternative asymptotic frameworks.
+Our approach draws parallels with the analysis of network subgraph moments by \citet*{Bickel2011}, dyadic density estimation by \citet*{Graham2022, chiang2023empirical, cattaneo2023uniform}, and the semiparametric asymptotic regimes studied by \citet*{cattaneo2014small, cattaneo2018alternative}, in which both linear and quadratic components play essential roles.
+These studies provide valuable insights and foundational frameworks upon which our work builds.
+In addition, this paper contributes to the growing literature on inference for quantile regression with cluster-sampled data, including \citet{hagemann2017cluster, hagemann2024inference}, and connects with the asymptotic theory for various regression models in dyadic data contexts, such as \citet{graham2020dyadic} and \citet{sassi2023ordinary}.